Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / Up to $8.99

 OsmAnd is a different type of navigation app.
 It caters directly to people who want offline maps.
-You can download a bunch of them and most of them are pretty good.
+You can download a bunch of online maps; most are pretty good.
 The free version of the app has a download limit.
 You can purchase additional downloads through in-app purchases.
 Some other features include turn-by-turn navigation, an offline search, maps for things other than driving, and more.
-It’s probably not as good as something like HERE or Google Maps for online use, but it’s among the best offline GPS apps available right now.
+It’s probably not as good as HERE or Google Maps for online use, but it’s among the best offline GPS apps available.

 Polaris GPS Navigation